Martiless/hangman/README.md

 * GitHub was used to store this project.

 ### Heroku
-* Heroku was used to delpoy the project.
-Please see below for deployment method.
+* Heroku was used to deploy the project.
+Please see below for the deployment method.

 ***

 ## Validation:

-The code in all python files for this project were validated in [PEP8 online](http://pep8online.com/)
+The code in all python files for this project was validated in [PEP8 online](http://pep8online.com/)
 ### Run File:
 <details>
 <summary>Run file</summary>